paulber19/NVDAExtensionGlobalPlugin/addon/doc/en/readme.md

 * report, with a sound, the registration of an error in the NVDA log also for the final versions and release candidate of NVDA,
 * Caption dialog title with the name of the addon,
 * Do not take account of the option called Report object descriptions during the display of the dialog box style confirmation,
-* use the  numeric keypad's keys  as arrow keys.
+* use the  numeric keypad's keys  conventionally.

 ## Various other elements ##